ory/.github/profile/README.md

  and user management.
-- [Ory Hydra](https://github.com/ory/hydra) is an API-only, "headless," OAuth 2.0 and OpenID Connect provider that can interface with any identity and user management system, e.g. Ory Kratos, Firebase, your PHP app, LDAP, SAML, etc.
+- [Ory Hydra](https://github.com/ory/hydra) is an API-only, "headless," OAuth 2.0 and OpenID Connect provider that can interface with any identity and user management system, such as Ory Kratos, Firebase, your PHP app, LDAP, SAML, and others.
 - [Ory Oathkeeper](https://github.com/ory/oathkeeper) is a zero trust networking proxy and sidecar for popular Ingress services and API gateways.
 It checks if incoming network request are authenticated, and allowed to perform the